• Blog home

 Filed Under: Weather Tagged With: multivariate data, Presenting data, principal components analysis, standardisation, trend analysis, Weather, weather trends, z-scores

-The weather in the UK in November 2020 was warmer than usual but otherwise unremarkable.
+The weather in the UK in November was warmer and wetter than usual but not to an unusual extent.

 Filed Under: Weather Tagged With: Index, Presenting data, Weather, Weather Tracker